customerio/RemoteHabits-Android/README.md

 # Get Started
 To run the remote habits app locally on your machine, you need to create a `local.properties` file on your machine.

-**Note: This project is a work in progress and not very useful at this time.
-Check out the [Customer.io Android SDK](https://github.com/customerio/customerio-android) to learn more about the progress of our mobile SDK and signup for early access.**

 # Contributing

 Thank you for your interest in wanting to contribute to the project!
 Let's get your development environment setup so you can get developing.